All our wood burning stoves are Ecodesign Ready.

 Logs or Wood?

-Our stoves are essentially multi-fuel, which means you can burn a range of suitable materials, although we do recommend that you only burn well seasoned logs, for the maximum efficiency.
-Wood is also ok to burn on our stoves, as long as it has not been treated or pained previously (for example, with door, furniture or old floor panels).
+The majority of our Ecodesign Ready stoves are approved and 2022 Ecodesign Ready for multi-fuel, which means you can burn a range of suitable materials, although we do recommend that you only burn well-seasoned hard wood logs for the best burn, environmental responsibility and maximum efficiency.
+Other types of wood are also ok to burn on our stoves, as long as it has definitely not been treated or painted previously (for example; fences, old doors, furniture or old floor panels).

-Our complete range of wood burning stoves can be viewed in our gallery:
+Our complete range of stoves can be viewed in our gallery:

 Essential Guide – Benefits of burning wood